 An old man was sitting at the corner of a busy street – we’ll call him Williams.
-Every few minutes, he stops people passing by and ask them what the time is.
-Most people ignore him, some people get disgusted and move on.
-Very few people stop, tell him the time and try to have a conversation.
+Every few minutes, he stops people passing by and asks them what the time is.
+Most people ignore him; others get disgusted and move on.
+Very few people stop, tell him the time, and try to start a conversation.

-There’s a lady that works across the street in a high rise building – we’ll call her Bella.
-Watching the way people act towards Williams, driven by sympathy, she decides that she needs to do something to make life better for him.
+Right across the street is a lady working in a high-rise building – we’ll call her Bella.
+Seeing how people act towards Williams, she’s driven by sympathy and decides to do something to make life better for him.

-Next day, Bella walks up to Williams and gave him a watch.
+The next day, Bella walked up to Williams and gave him a watch.
 He was so happy, and he asked her to wrap the watch around his wrist.
-The next statement from Williams shocked Bella – He stretched his hand further and said: “please can you tell me the time in the watch?”
-This was when Bella discovered that Williams is blind.
+The next statement from Williams shocked Bella.
+He stretched his hand further and said: “please can you tell me the time on the watch?”
+This was when Bella discovered that Williams was blind.

 In her mind, Williams’ problem was dependence on other people to know what the time is.
-The solution was very simple… Get him a watch.
+The solution was straightforward: Get him a watch.

-If we reflect deeply on this, did Bella really made life easy for Williams?
+If we reflect deeply on this, did Bella make life easy for Williams?
 I don’t think so

-If we reflect further, who knows maybe stopping people to ask for time is the only human interaction this lonely man has all through his day and this was not a problem he wanted a solution for.
+If we reflect further, perhaps, stopping people to ask for time is the only human interaction this lonely man had all through his day, and this was not a problem he wanted a solution for.

 So, what do we learn from this story?

-When we solve problems based on our preconceived notions, assumptions, and biases, we create solutions that are incomplete, inaccurate, and unsustainable.
+When we solve problems based on our preconceived notions, assumptions, and biases, we create incomplete, inaccurate, and unsustainable solutions.

 What is Design Thinking?

-In 1969, Herbert Simon said “Design can be a way of thinking” and it is too important to be left to designers alone.
-It’s a way of thinking that can be applied to every endeavour in order to be able to innovate for your product, services and offerings.
+In 1969, Herbert Simon said “Design can be a way of thinking”, and it is too important to be left to designers alone.
+It’s a way of thinking that inspires creativity and innovation in providing solutions to problems.

 Creative – Using the non-linear and non-standard way of thinking to solve problems